Maintenance Service Intervals

 - A/C desiccant bag replacement every 4 years.

-- Cabin air filter replacement every 2 years (or 3 years for HEPA filter, if equipped).
+- Cabin air filter replacement every 2 years (or 3 years for HEPA and carbon filters, if equipped).

 - Clean and lubricate brake calipers every year or 12,500 miles (20,000 km) if in an area where roads are salted during winter